2019 Stony Brook Seawolves football team

 The 2019 Stony Brook Seawolves football team represented Stony Brook University in the 2019 NCAA Division I FCS football season.
 The Seawolves competed as seventh-year members of the Colonial Athletic Association with Chuck Priore as the head coach for his 14th season.
 They played their home games at Kenneth P. LaValle Stadium in Stony Brook, New York.
 They finished the season 5–7, 2–6 in CAA play to finish in 11th place.

-Previous season

-The Seawolves finished the 2018 season 7–5, 5–3 in CAA play to finish in a three-way tie for third place.
-They received an at-large berth to the FCS Playoffs, where they lost in the first round to Southeast Missouri State.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Seawolves were predicted to finish in sixth place.

 Preseason All–CAA team

 The Seawolves had three players selected to the preseason all-CAA team.